sindresorhus/package-json/readme.md

 You can optionally specify a version (e.g. `1.0.0`) or `latest`.
 If you don't specify a version you'll get the [main entry](http://registry.npmjs.org/pageres/) containing all versions.

-The version can also be in the form that is often used in the package.json files:
+The version can also be in any format supported by the [semver](https://www.npmjs.com/package/semver) module.
+For example:

 * `1` - get the latest `1.x.x`
 * `1.2` - get the latest `1.2.x`
 * `^1.2.3` - get the latest `1.x.x` but at least `1.2.3`
 * `~1.2.3` - get the latest `1.2.x` but at least `1.2.3`

-It works for both scoped and unscoped packages.

 ## Related